 Trinity is extremely well connected to the rest of the island by public transport.
 LibertyBus has an exceptional number of services running through the parish with services 2 and 4 travelling right through the heart of the parish.
 Select services on route 4 also stop at Bouley Bay.
 In addition, there is a further service that takes a more scenic route from St Helier through St Saviour and St Martin before making stops in central Trinity.
 This service, number 23, also calls at Jersey Zoo.
 There are also a further two services making stops at Jersey Zoo, numbers 3 and 13.

-Cycling is also a popular method of transportation around Trinity, particularly for those visiting Bouley Bay.
+Cycling around Jersey is also a popular method of transportation around Trinity, particularly for those visiting Bouley Bay.
 Accessed only by a steep, winding road, cyclists frequent the area testing their endurance during the climb back to the top.